Arch-Software-Dev/triliumquest-smart-contract/ricardian/triliumquest.contracts.md

 When a user deposits an NFT to the contract, the NFT is stored in the NFT staging table until the user decides to withdraw it.

+<h1 class="contract"> addnft </h1>
+When a user requests a transfer from game inventory to block chain, the server executes this method to add a record into the NFT staking table on behalf of the player

+<h1 class="contract"> removenft </h1>
+Administrative function to remove a row from the NFT table.

 <h1 class="contract"> deposittlm </h1>

 When a user deposits TLM tokens to the contract, the TLM is stored in the TLM staging table until the user decides to withdraw it.